Joseph-Baines/TechnicianToolv1/README.md

 How to use my solution: Paste the code into Visual Studio and Run.
 Otherwise, export as an EXE file and share among windows computers.

+*Note* The executable must be run as administrator to properly execute certain functions.